 - Pre-Screen and Symptom Monitoring: Employees should monitor their temperature and assess symptoms prior to starting work.
 Ideally, temperature checks should happen before the individual enters the facility.
-Continue self-monitoring for any symptoms of illness. - ⇒ Fever is defined as 38 °C / 100.4 °F (or higher). - ⇒ Sore Throat with associated fever. - ⇒ New Onset of Shortness of Breath or cough that is associated with other symptoms. - ⇒ New onset of body aches and pains that is associated with Influenza like illness or symptoms. - Wear a Mask: The employee must wear a face mask at all times while in the workplace for 14 days after last exposure. - Social Distance: The employee must maintain at least 6 feet of distance from others at all times - Disinfect and clean workspaces: Disinfect all areas such as offices, bathrooms, common areas, and any shared equipment routinely.
+Continue self-monitoring for any symptoms of illness. - Symptoms of COVID-19 may include any of the following: fever, cough, shortness of breath, difficulty breathing, chills, decreased appetite, diminished sense of taste or smell, diarrhea, fatigue, headache, muscle/joint aches, nausea, rash, rigors, runny nose, sore throat, or sputum production.
+Also be aware minor symptoms may be present due to COVID-19. - Wear a Mask: The employee must wear a face mask at all times while in the workplace for 10 days after last exposure. - Social Distance: The employee must maintain at least 6 feet of distance from others at all times - Disinfect and clean workspaces: Disinfect all areas such as offices, bathrooms, common areas, and any shared equipment routinely.
 Every effort should be made to have employee avoid common spaces.